 Do some vegans eat honey?

-But what about that from the honeybee?
+But what about products from the honeybee?
 Insects are animals after all.

 And do keepers not exploit the bees in the same way as a dairyman takes milk destined for the calf from the mother cow?

 These are ticklish questions and there are certainly many ifs and buts.
-And I need to be cautious since I am not a vegan; but my grandfather certainly was and it was he who introduced me to beekeeping.
+And I need to be cautious since I am not a vegan.
+But my grandfather certainly was and it was he who introduced me to beekeeping; and a love of honey and an appreciation of the benefits of pollen, particularly for the prostate gland.

 Vegan principles